New Zealand sevens sides advance to World Cup semis

 Alena Saili locked in the semifinal spot with New Zealand's third try on the 11 minute mark before Shiray Kaka crossed over for New Zealand's fourth try right on the whistle.
 Risi Pouri-Lane and Tenika Willison were perfect with all four conversions.

-The All Blacks Sevens will either play South Africa or Ireland in the semifinals after a tight 12-5 quarter-final victory over Argentina.
+The All Blacks Sevens, also looking for a third straight title, will face Ireland in the semifinals at 10.35pm after a tight 12-5 quarter-final victory over Argentina.

 Down 5-0 early, a converted Scott Curry try gave the All Blacks Sevens the halftime lead just before the break.